Your emergency fund money and where to put it.

 Max, or Maxmyinterest.com, is a company I first read about in Jason Zweig’s investment column in the Wall Street Journal, so thank you, Jason!

 Max is an online platform that allows users to instantly open bank accounts with banks around the country, offering the highest savings rates.
-There are no forms, no bank websites to log in to, or anything; Max handles it all.
+There are no forms or bank websites to log in to; Max handles it all.

 There is an $80/year fee, so if your emergency account is small, it may not be worth using Max.